Lunavi

-Green House Data, now known as Lunavi, was a data center and managed services provider headquartered in Cheyenne, Wyoming, United States that rebranded as Lunavi in 2020.
+Lunavi, formerly Green House Data, is a data center and managed services provider headquartered in Cheyenne, Wyoming, United States.

 Cheyenne is home to a campus with 45,000 square feet of data center space, as well as administrative and technical support offices.
 The company has additional data center locations in Washington, Colorado, Oregon, Georgia, Texas, New Jersey, and New York, with sales and marketing offices in Laramie and in Denver, Colorado.
 As of 2019, the company also operates an IT consulting focused office in Toronto, Ontario.